EmilSjunnesson/puglife/README.md

 A site about all things pug

 Just download, then upoload on your server.
 Remeber to change the .https file according to your enviorment.
 You also need to change the settings in the mysql_conifg file to match your database.
+Make sure the cache folder in vendor/emsf14/rss/scr/library is writable.
+The file style.less.cache is also writeable.
+It's in the folder webroot/css/anax-grid.